agarfar/team-profile/README.md

 ## Tests

-In the terminal, navigate to the application repository on your machine.
+In the terminal, navigate to the application repository.
 Then, run 'npm run test'.

 ## Questions